-All Hands Raised (AHR) started when the Portland Schools Foundation and partner organizations noticed the collective impact approach that the StrivePartnership was using in Cincinnati and Northern Kentucky.
-The partnership was improving educational outcomes by bringing together cross-sector partners throughout the city to work collectively towards a common, community vision.
+All Hands Raised started when the Portland Schools Foundation and partner organizations noticed the collective impact approach that the StrivePartnership was using in Cincinnati and Northern Kentucky.
+The partnership was improving educational outcomes by bringing together cross-sector partners throughout the city to work collectively toward a common community vision.

 By joining these teams, local leaders agree to roll up their sleeves, work on the ground, be accountable to each other and stay humble to the community.

 “We’re in service to the community, so we believe very strongly that when we have meetings and bring the community together, we need to check our egos at the door,” All Hands Raised Vice President of Communication Jeanie-Marie Price said.

 It helps, too, that leaders continually return to the table for some long meetings and tough conversations.

 “People are coming to these meetings even though there’s no promise of money,” Ryan said.
 “They’re coming to these meetings because they want to improve.
 They’re coming together because they really know that by themselves, they’re not going to get the results they want for their programs.

 “To think that this new behavior is happening throughout Multnomah County is encouraging.”

 After joining the StriveTogether Cradle to Career Network, All Hands Raised started tracking data and using continuous improvement practices throughout its work, from tracking and sharing attendance at leadership team meetings to monitoring the effectiveness of collaborative initiatives like Ninth Grade Counts.

 “We were organically doing collective impact, but we didn’t have the discipline of doing continuous improvement,” Ryan said.
 “When we hooked into collective impact coupled with continuous improvement, there was a real shift in focus.”